LunarG/VulkanSamples/layers/README.md

 ### Swapchain
 <build dir>/layer/swapchain.cpp (name=VK_LAYER_LUNARG_Swapchain) - Check that WSI extensions are being used correctly.

-### Validate Shaders
-<build dir>/layers/shader_checker.cpp (name=VK_LAYER_LUNARG_ShaderChecker) - The ShaderChecker layer inspects the SPIR-V shader images and fixed function pipeline stages at PSO creation time.
-It flags errors when inconsistencies are found across interfaces between shader stages.
-The exact behavior of the checks depends on the pair of pipeline stages involved.
-If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

 ### Device Limitations
 layers/device_limits.cpp (name=VK_LAYER_LUNARG_DeviceLimits) - This layer is intended to capture underlying device features and limitations and then flag errors if an app makes requests for unsupported features or exceeding limitations.
 This layer is a work in progress and currently only flags some high-level errors without flagging errors on specific feature and limitation.
 If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.